 - to provide a process of open and transparent decision making.

-The mission of the Mahoning County District Board of Health is to promote and protect the health of individuals and communities.
+The mission of Mahoning County Public Health is to promote and protect the health of individuals and communities.
 We do this by educating, mobilizing, and collaborating with the public to prevent disease, reduce health disparities, and enhance the quality of life in Mahoning County.